jamesr66a/onnx/docs/Operators.md

 ### <a name="Neg"></a><a name="neg">**Neg**</a>

-  Neg takes one input data (Tensor<T>) and produces one output data (Tensor<T>) where each element flipped sign, y = -x, is applied to the tensor elementwise.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: